CAN YOU SPOT A SCAM?

 - Do you know the person who emailed you?

-- Did you expect to receive an attachment from this person?
+- Are you expect to receive an attachment from this person?
+If so, does the link/attachment match the sender / context?

-- Do not send personal and financial information over the Internet via email, as it is typically not secure and could be intercepted
+- Do not send personal and financial information over the Internet via email, as the email could be intercepted.

 American Savings Bank utilizes industry recommended technology and security features to safeguard your Online and Mobile Banking information.
 Click here to learn more about Online Banking Security.